the-code-journal/website/content/posts/2021/01/002-maven-generate-code-jsonschema-to-java.md

-In this tutorial, we will talk about how Maven can be used to generate Java classes from XML Schema definitions or XSDs.
-While dealing with XML data, this can really help to cut down your development effort to map the XML structure to Java classes, and you can also avoid a lot of errors during XML processing, by using information from the XSD.
+In this tutorial, we will talk about how Maven can be used to generate Java classes from [JSON Schema][1].
+This really helps you to get started with processing of JSON data, as your Java classes gets mapped the JSON structure automatically and you don’t have to invest time doing that.

-Below is the video which demos generating Java classes from XSD.
+Below is the video which demos generating Java classes from JSON Schema.

 {{< yt "https://www.youtube.com/embed/4oUJL1U1zac" >}}